 Old ships and maps

-After the renovation, much more than pics of old ships that steel the show, the whole museum has been drenched in a rather mysterious and rough view on the maritime history of The Kingdom of The Netherlands.
+The museum still breathes the air of all those years.
 Dark hallways lead you along dimly lit rooms with mysterious sea maps, compasses, silver and porcelain from seafaring era.
-Take a closer look at the collection of yacht models with fantastic replica’s of old and new ships, from small fishing boats to 21st century cruise ships, all remarkably well detailed.
+The museum holds a great collection of yacht models with fantastic replicas of old and new ships: from small fishing boats to 21st century cruise ships, all remarkably detailed.

-The use of video and other modern technology push the Scheepvaartmuseum further into the 21th century.
-For example there is an interactive globe that allows visitors to ‘travel’ through’ 400 years of nautical charts.
-In one area with four video screens on all sides, the visitor becomes the ‘product’ being shipped and transported to the supermarket.
-This can give you a feel of how big the Amsterdam port is and the complexity of the logistics involved.
+The use of video and other modern technology push the Amsterdam Maritime Museum into the 21th century.
+For example there is an interactive globe that allows visitors to ‘travel’ through 400 years of nautical charts.
+In another area there are 4 video screens around.
+The visitor becomes the ‘product’ that is shipped and transported to the supermarket.
+This can give you a feel of how big the actual Amsterdam port is and the complexity of the logistics involved.

 You can also combine a visit to the National Maritime Museum with a 75- minute canal cruise tour for just €25 and book the Secret Amsterdam 75-Minute Cruise and Maritime Museum.